-Kelsey Shanks is a Professor at Ulster University and the Global Challenges Research Fund Challenge Leader for Education Research within UK Research and Innovation.
+Professor Kelsey Shanks, holds the UNESCO Chair in Education for Peacebuilding and Human Rights.
 Her research agenda focuses on the relationship between education and conflict in divided societies, with an exploration of education’s links to post-conflict stabilisation and peacebuilding agendas.
 She has conducted extensive research in Iraq, along with work in Ukraine, Syria and Somalia.

-Kelsey has also led commissioned research projects for a range of international actors, including OHCHR, UNAMI, UNESCO, UNICEF, USAID and GIZ.
-She has a demonstrated record of external engagement, having provided guidance and briefings on education, peace and conflict to UN agencies, government bodies and various INGOs, most recently speaking at the Education Cannot Wait Education Forum on Syria and the UNICEF MENA education forum.
+Kelsey has a demonstrated record of external engagement, having provided guidance and briefings on education, peace and conflict to UN agencies, government bodies and various INGOs, most recently speaking at the Education Cannot Wait Education Forum on Syria and the UNICEF MENA education forum.
+She has led research projects for a range of international actors, including OHCHR, UNAMI, UNESCO, UNICEF, USAID and GIZ.

 Kelsey has a PhD in Political Science from the University of Exeter.
 Her subsequent academic career has been research focused, with fellowships at the University of York Postwar Reconstruction and Development Unit (PRDU) and the University of Exeter Institute of Arabic and Islamic Studies (IAIS).
+She served as the Challenge Leader for education research within UKRI’s Global Challenges Research Fund (GCRF) between 2018 and 2021.
 Kelsey is the author of Education and Ethno-Politics; Defending identity in Iraq (Routledge, 2015) and various book chapters and articles.